 Containers and virtual machines

-Triton Cloud provides three classes of compute instances: Docker containers, infrastructure containers, and hardware virtual machines.
+Triton Compute Service provides three classes of compute instances: hardware virtual machines, infrastructure containers, and Docker containers.

 Triton is the best place to run Docker.
 While other Docker run-time environments require complex VM host cluster management and provide only limited networking and security capabilities, Triton transforms an entire data center into an easy to manage, elastic Docker host, while delivering enterprise grade networking and security to each Docker container.